 THE ONBOARDING PROCESS

 We employ a cohesive Onboarding Process for welcoming our clients that ensures a smooth transition, establishes transparency of our operations, and sets the stage for superior service levels.
-The cornerstone of the Onboarding Process is the property transition plan to move property to an ECI facility at the optimal time, minimizing cost and resource impact for all parties.
+The cornerstone of the Onboarding Process is the property transition plan to move property to an Exhibit Concepts facility at the optimal time, minimizing cost and resource impact for all parties.
+At Exhibit Concepts, we pick up and move your property to our facility at no cost to you.
+Once in our possession, we also handle initial inventory document for free.

 HOW DOES IT WORK?